Fate of false vacuum in non-perturbative regimes: Gravity effects: Introduction

 \section{Introduction}

-The arrival of gravitational-wave astronomy in the last few years \cite{LIGOScientific:2016lio} and evidence about the Higgs meta-stability after the discovery of the Higgs boson at the LHC \cite{Degrassi:2012ry,Isidori:2001bm} made the possibility to observe a stochastic gravitational-wave background produced from primordial first-order phase transition more concrete than ever (see, e.g, \cite{LISACosmologyWorkingGroup:2022jok} and references therein).
-Constraints on such a background had been given well before the first observations of gravitational waves \cite{2009Natur.460..990A} and they are constantly refined across different frequencies and regions in the parameter space of the models \cite{LISACosmologyWorkingGroup:2022jok}.
-The rapid evolution of the field has increased the necessity of accurate calculations of the false-vacuum decay rate in the myriad of beyond-the-Standard-Model theories available, ranging from scenarios described by weak perturbation theory to strongly coupled regimes.
+The recent blooming of gravitational-wave astronomy \cite{LIGOScientific:2016lio} and the hints of Higgs metastability after the detection of the Higgs boson at the LHC \cite{Degrassi:2012ry,Isidori:2001bm,Hiller:2024zjp} showed that the observation of the stochastic gravitational-wave background produced from primordial first-order phase transition could be a concrete possibility (see, e.g, \cite{LISACosmologyWorkingGroup:2022jok} and references therein).
+Some constraints on such a background were provided largely before the first observations of gravitational waves \cite{2009Natur.460..990A}, and they have been improved for different frequencies and parameters in the space of models in a systematic way \cite{LISACosmologyWorkingGroup:2022jok}.
+Such a swift evolution of this area of research has required the need of precise computations of the false-vacuum decay rate for all the available beyond-the-Standard-Model theories, with regimes ranging from weak to strong.

+The technique to describe the decay of metastable states is the Euclidean path integral approach in the semi-classical approximation.